darkbalink/UTV/README.md

   <img src="/assets/Map.jpg" width="50%">
 </div>

-### Closed-loop Control Vedio
+### Closed-loop Control Video
-vedios should be uploaded to bilibil or youtube, and here refer to the url
+videos should be uploaded to bilibil or youtube, and here refer to the url
 <div align=center>
 <img src="/assets/real_test.jpg" width="80%">
 </div>